roshanlulu/roshanlulu.github.io/_posts/2017-06-06-Capstone-Project.md

 project: true
 ---

-Can we improve **Aviation Safety** by studying accident data from the past using Exploratory Data analysis, Unsupervised Learning and Natural Language Processing?
+Can we improve **Aviation Safety** by studying accident data from the past?

 Air travel is getting affordable day by day and in effect people are using air transport more commonly.
 There have been cases of incidents/accidents which bore similarity to past accidents.
 This got me thinking as to how can we avoid future accidents by studying data from the past. i.e. Can we get insights form past data to work towards a better future.